-The Company leases buildings for its office and warehouse space requirements, and also leases computer equipment.
-The leases for buildings typically run for a period of one year to four years, while the leases for computer equipment typically run for one year to three years.
+The Company leases buildings for its office and warehouse space requirements, and also leases manufacturing and other equipment.
+The leases for buildings typically run for a period of one year to four years, while the leases for manufacturing and other equipment typically run for one year to three years.
 Some leases include an option to renew or extend the lease for an additional period of the same duration or some other specified term at the end of the contract term.
 The Company recognizes a lease liability and a right-of-use ("ROU") asset at the commencement of the lease.

 ROU assets recognized from the Company's lease arrangements are presented on the statements of financial position within right-of-use assets.
-The carrying amount of these ROU assets as at December 31, 2020 was \$688,302 (2019 - \$1,334,920).
+The carrying amount of these ROU assets as at December 31, 2021 was \$624,434 (2020 - \$688,302).